The Del Fuegos: Band members

-After The Del Fuegos, Roth (born Adam Wingfield Roth on May 16, 1958 in Philadelphia, Pennsylvania) worked on musical endeavors with comedian Denis Leary and recorded with Jim Carroll, David Johansen and The Lemonheads frontman Evan Dando.
-He was also involved in the bands The Enablers and The Liza Colby Sound.
+After the Del Fuegos, Roth (born Adam Wingfield Roth on May 16, 1958, in Philadelphia) worked on musical endeavors with comedian Denis Leary and recorded with Jim Carroll, David Johansen, and the Lemonheads frontman Evan Dando.
+He was also involved in the bands the Enablers and the Liza Colby Sound.
 Roth died of cancer on December 16, 2015, at the age of 57.